blessingblockchain/astera-finance-audit/README.md

 # Description

-Submodules for Cod3x vaults and strategies, to be consumed by deployer repositories of specific vaults and strategies.
+Submodules for Astera Vaults and strategies, to be consumed by deployer repositories of specific vaults and strategies.

 ## ReaperVaultV2
 Multi-strategy vault base class